Skip to content

 The Modbus TCP Client (residing inside the application) must be configured to match the HCC2 Modbus Server configuration.

-To configure the Modbus TCP Client scanner, perform the following steps:
+To configure the Modbus TCP Client, perform the following steps:

 2. Edit the file config.json.